Magistrate Judge Robert M. IllmanEureka-McKinleyville Courthouse

 Magistrate Judge Robert M. Illman was appointed to the bench in 2017.

-Prior to taking the bench, Judge Illman served as a law clerk to Magistrate Judge Nandor J. Vadas in the Northern District of California from 2014 to 2017, and to Chief Magistrate Judge Wallace Capel, Jr. of the United States District Court for the Middle District of Alabama from 2007 to 2014.
-Prior to that, Judge Illman served as an Assistant Federal Public Defender in Montgomery, Alabama, from 2003 to 2007.
-In that role he represented indigent defendants charged with various crimes in federal trial and appellate courts, as well as representing Alabama’s death row inmates in their federal habeas corpus litigation.
+Prior to taking the bench, Judge Illman served as a law clerk to Magistrate Judge Nandor J. Vadas in the Northern District of California, and to Chief Magistrate Judge Wallace Capel, Jr. (ret.) of the United States District Court for the Middle District of Alabama.
+Prior to that, Judge Illman served as an Assistant Federal Public Defender in Montgomery, Alabama, representing indigent defendants charged with various crimes in federal trial and appellate courts, as well as representing Alabama’s death row inmates in their federal habeas corpus litigation.
 Through his broad background as an attorney working for and practicing in the federal courts, Judge Illman has developed extensive experience in all manner of cases brought before the district court.